alanverresen/sh4-autosplitter/README.md

 ### Making a New Layout

-Start a new layout in LiveSplit, and add the following components:
+Start a new layout in LiveSplit, and make sure to add the following components:

 * Timer > (Detailed) Timer
 * List > (Sub)Splits
 * Control > Scriptable Auto Splitter

 If the auto splitter uses subsplits, you should use the subsplits component.
+An in-depth can be found below to get you started.

 ### Configuration